IBM/aspera-cli/README.md

 ### <a id="aocwizard"></a>Configuration: using Wizard

 `ascli` provides a configuration wizard.

+The wizard guides you through the steps to create a new configuration preset for Aspera on Cloud.

+The first

 Here is a sample invocation :

 ```text
 ascli config wizard